Alexander Pruss

 His best known book is The Principle of Sufficient Reason: A Reassessment (2006).
 He is also the author of the books, Actuality, Possibility and Worlds (2011), and One Body: An Essay in Christian Sexual Ethics (2012), and a number of academic papers on religion and theology.
 He maintains his own philosophy blog and contributed to the Prosblogion philosophy of religion blog.
+He is currently the Guinness World Record Holder for greatest vertical distance climbed on a climbing wall in one hour (individual) and fastest mile on climbing wall (male).

 Biography

+Until age 9, Alexander Pruss lived in Poland.
+At the height of martial law, he emigrated to Canada with his dissident parents.
+He never finished high school, but instead went to the University of Western Ontario after completing grade 10, studying physics and mathematics, never writing a single paper over the three years of his undergraduate career.

 Pruss graduated from the University of Western Ontario in 1991 with a Bachelor of Science degree in mathematics and physics.
-After earning a Ph.D. in mathematics at the University of British Columbia with a dissertation on Symmetrization, Green’s Functions, Harmonic Measures and Difference Equations, under John J. F. Fournier in 1996, and publishing several papers in Proceedings of the American Mathematical Society and other mathematical journals, he began graduate work in philosophy at the University of Pittsburgh.
+While trying to figure out exactly what to do with the rest of his life, he earned a Ph.D. in mathematics at the University of British Columbia with a dissertation on Symmetrization, Green’s Functions, Harmonic Measures and Difference Equations, under John J. F. Fournier in 1996, and published several papers in Proceedings of the American Mathematical Society and other mathematical journals,.
+Afterwards, realizing that philosophy is the handmaiden of his true love, theology, he began graduate work in philosophy at the University of Pittsburgh.
 He completed his dissertation, Possible Worlds: What They Are and What They Are Good For, under Nicholas Rescher in 2001.